San Marino in the Junior Eurovision Song Contest 2014

 San Marino selected their Junior Eurovision Song Contest 2014 entry through an internal selection.
 On 26 September 2014 it was revealed that The Peppermints would represent San Marino in the contest with the song "Breaking My Heart".

 Internal selection

 On 26 September 2014, it was revealed that the Italian/Sammarinese girl band The Peppermints, would represent San Marino with song named "Breaking My Heart".
+The state broadcaster San Marino RTV established a partnership with the youth singing contest "Vocine Nuove di Castrocaro" (New Little Voices of Castrocaro) to select the group's members.